 "There are things that you can do naturally to heal your hair and keep it looking healthy, vibrant, and strong."

-On today’s live show with Dr. Nancy Lin, PhD, holistic nutritionist, we’re talking about what to do for healthier hair.
+In today's post, Dr. Nancy Lin, PhD, holistic nutritionist, will shed some light on what to do for healthier hair.
 We’re going to take a look at overall hair health — specifically hair loss and why it happens.
 Dr. Nancy will also share a few of her top tips for keeping hair healthy and looking its best.
 Don’t miss out on these all-natural tips, plus some really fun hair trivia too!